UC-Davis-molecular-computing/scadnano/README.md

   The following are the types of objects that can be selected in the main view.

   - **5' end (strand), 3' end (strand):**
     These allow one to select the 5' end (square) or 3' end (triangle) of a whole strand.

   - **5' end (other), 3' end (other):**
     Each strand is composed of one or more *bound substrands*, defined to be a portion of a strand that exists on a single helix.
 A 5'/3' end of a bound substrand that is not the 5'/3' end of the whole strand is one of these.
 They are not normally visible, but when these select modes are enabled, they become visible on mouseover and can be selected and dragged.
 An important note is that bound substrands cannot be selected, but anything one would want to do with them can be done via their ends.
 Deleting a 5'/3' end of a bound substrand deletes the whole bound substrand.
 To move the whole bound substrand, simply select both of its ends and move them.

   - **crossover, loopout:**
     Two consecutive bound substrands on a strand can be joined by either a *crossover*, which consists of no DNA bases, or a *loopout*, which is a single-stranded portion of the strand with one or more DNA bases.[^1]

   - **strand:**
     The whole strand can be selected.

   - **scaffold/staple:**
     In the case of a DNA origami design---one in which at least one strand is marked as a *scaffold*---all non-scaffold strands are called *staples*.
 This option allows one to select only scaffold strands/strand parts, only staples, or both.
+The option is not shown in a non-origami design.

     It is also possible to select helices in the side view.
 As currently implemented, the delete key does not delete them.
 Instead, they can be deleted by picking the "helix" edit mode and clicking on them.

 * **(p)encil:**